 WordPress is the main target of web attacks for a simple reason: its popularity.
 With 60,000+ plugins in the ecosystem, each plugin is a potential attack vector.

+In 2025, WordPress represented 96% of hacked CMS sites.
+In 2026, the trend remains identical: WordPress's popularity, combined with 60,000+ third-party plugins, makes it the primary target of attackers.
 In 2024, 30,000 WordPress sites were compromised through a single vulnerability in a popular plugin.

 Next.js is a frontend/full-stack application that doesn't have a comparable attack surface.
 No exposed database, no admin panel accessible at /wp-admin, no recognizable WordPress files.